hyperledger-labs/fabric-token-sdk/README.md

     [Discord](https://discord.gg/hyperledger) in #fabric-token-sdk.

 - [`Fabric Smart Client`](https://github.com/hyperledger-labs/fabric-smart-client): The Token SDK leverages the `Fabric Smart Client` for transaction orchestration, storing tokens and wallets, and more.
 Check it out.
+- [Fabric Samples](https://github.com/hyperledger/fabric-samples/tree/main/token-sdk) Token SDK sample application is the quickest way to get a full network running with a REST API to issue, transfer and redeem tokens right away.

 # Getting started